Divine Blessings vs Worldly Blessings

-On the surface, people who have been hurt by superficial Christians that are self-absorbed will decry that God wants to prosper us in a physical way will only lead to indulgence, or “licentiousness”.
-Further, well-meaning Christians are afraid that such messages will cause Christians who have shallow understandings for the Bible to make risky decisions, or assume that God will make them rich and that they don’t have to work on themselves at all.
+On the surface, people who have been hurt by superficial Christians that are self-absorbed will decry that God prospering us in a physical way will only lead to indulgence, or “licentiousness”.
+Further, well-meaning Christians are afraid that such messages will cause others who have shallow understandings of Bible principles to make risky decisions, or assume that God will make them rich and thus have a slothful attitude.

 I totally understand these concerns these well-meaning people feel.
-I have felt the same way, grow up as a youth leader in the Methodist Church.
-Furthermore, having to survive my incurable sickness meant having a razor-thin margin of safety, I can’t afford to have the wrong belief, because I have no time, money or opportunities to waste.
+I felt the same way, growing up as a youth leader in the Methodist Church in my teens.
+Furthermore, having to survive my incurable sickness meant having a razor-thin margin of safety in terms of what I should believe because I have no time, money or opportunities to waste on bad decision making.
 So, I needed to know exactly what we have in Christ.

 But money is not “dirty”, the lust for money is.
 Sex is not dirty, it’s a beautiful thing, but lust for someone not your wife, or addiction to porn is.

 Embracing the fullness of God’s heart = Kingdom of God in your life = provision and protections = abundance = bigger resources + bigger responsibilities.
 The world is still against you, but God is for you.